Build your skills and knowledge with free access 24/7

 From a single-page job aid to overview videos, quizzes, webinars, courses, articles, digital presentations, and books, elearning comes in a variety of formats depending on the audience, information being presented, level of learning expected, and needs of the audience and the organization.
 We can incorporate any of the above into a learning program for employees as long as the resources are available on the internet.

 This learning program was created to assign a series of mandatory courses to Elections employees.
-Ready to request a learning program or to see what information is required?
-Access this form: Request for Learning Program.

 If you need to track employee completion and knowledge transfer—and not just access—of a resource, the content needs to be formatted as an elearning course.
 In this instance, if you want to use external resources, you might consider developing a quiz that demonstrates the learner’s knowledge of the content of the other resources.
 For more information, see the following section: Design and Develop a Custom eLearning.